aodhanlutetiae/dj/sheets.md

 - Year
 - Company name
 - Number of single use plastic bags issued
-- Gross proceeds of charge (£)
+- Gross proceeds of charge

-It shows how many single-use plastic bags each major retailer issued in England in 2018-19 and 2019-20, and how much money they each collected from charging customers for the bags.
+It shows how many single-use plastic bags each major retailer issued in England in 2018-19 and 2019-20, and how much money each collected from charging customers for the bags.
 The data was published in 2020 by the Department for Environment, Food and Rural Affairs (DEFRA).

 <br />
 ---